ArtSabintsev/FontBlaster/README.md

 ---
 ## About

-Say goodbye to importing custom fonts via property lists as **FontBlaster** automatically imports and loads all fonts in your app's NSBundles with one line of code.
+Say goodbye to importing custom fonts via property lists as **FontBlaster** automatically imports and loads all fonts in your app's Bundles with one line of code.

 ## Features
 - [x] CocoaPods Support